 English is not my first language, can I still join?

 Certainly.
 We welcome anyone who enjoys English and/or theatre, cultural events, or just socializing.
 Members come from different backgrounds.
-Some are foreigners from english speaking countries, some are anglo-argentine who speak english at home, and some learned english at school or an institute.
+Some are foreigners from English speaking countries, some are Anglo-Argentines who speak English at home, and some learned English at school or at an institute.
 Everyone is welcome.

 To act in a play, you usually need to have a working command of English, unless the play has very small parts or non-speaking roles.
 The choice of actors is entirely up to the director of each project, who holds auditions prior to selecting.
 Auditions are open, which means that anyone can participate to try and get a role.
 However, even if you are not comfortable enough with your English to try out for a part, you can still participate in the plays by assisting backstage, or helping to run lights and sound.
 That way you get to use your English, be a part of the production and have all the fun without the stress.